kontena/pharos-docs/configuration/README.md

 #   insecure_registries: []
 ```

-In this section, we will list all supported configuration options for Kontena Pharos cluster configuration files.
+In this section, we will list all supported configuration options for Pharos cluster configuration files.

 ### `admission_plugins`